What type of solar geyser is best?

-In this guide, we compare the types of systems you will see when you search for solar geysers in Zimbabwe or South Africa.
+In this guide, we compare the types of solar geysers in Zimbabwe or South Africa.
 These are:

 - Evacuated Tube versus Flat Plate Collectors

 - High pressure versus low pressure

 - Passive versus Active systems

 These are four simple comparisons of solar geyser systems that will help you when you shop around.

 This is a detailed post.
 If you’re new to solar water heaters, read my beginner’s guide to solar geysers first.

 If you’re already up to speed on the basics read on.

 Evacuated Tube vs Flat Plate Collectors